 The 12th Man

-The 12th Man campaign supports businesses and community groups to help men talk about mental health.
+The 12th Man Campaign helps men talk more openly about mental health.
+It encourages them to be the 12th Man for their families, friends, colleagues and other people in their lives.
 The 12th Man provide Mental Health First Aid training to people in key community roles, with the aim to create networks of trained individuals who can support men in their community.
 The 12th Man uses the positive values of a football crowd to inspire men to support each other in the same way as they support their favourite team.